-15.Key Subcontractors Not Applicable.
-16.Procedures and Policies For the purposes of the Contract the Buyer's Security Policy is available upon request.
-The Buyer's Equality and Diversity policy/requirements and instructions related to equality Law and environmental policy are available upon request.
+12.Buyer For general liaison your contact will continue to be Authorised Representative(s) REDACTED TEXT under FOIA Section 40, Personal Information or, in their absence, REDACTED TEXT under FOIA Section 40, Personal Information 13.Address for Buyer: Supplier: notices 14.Key Personnel Contacts REDACTED TEXT under FOIA Section 40, Personal Information REDACTED TEXT under FOIA Section 40, Personal Information Buyer contact: Supplier contact: REDACTED TEXT under FOIA Section 40, Personal Information REDACTED TEXT under FOIA Section 40, Personal Information 15.Key None Subcontractors 16.Procedures and Policies For the purposes of the Contract the Buyer's Security Policy will be the Tokyo Post Security Regulations (latest version at time of writing is December 2024 version).
+For the purposes of the Contract the minimum Staff Vetting Procedure shall be the Baseline Personnel Security Standard.
 The Buyer may require the Supplier to ensure that any person employed in the delivery of the Deliverables has undertaken a Disclosure and Barring Service check.
-The Supplier shall ensure that no person who discloses that he/she has a conviction that is relevant to the nature of the Contract, relevant to the work of the Buyer, or is of a type otherwise advised by the Buyer (each such conviction a "Relevant Conviction"), or is found by the Supplier to have a Relevant Conviction (whether as a result of a police check, a Disclosure and Barring Service check or otherwise) is employed or engaged in the provision of any part of the Deliverables.
-17.Agreed Variations/ None.
-18.Supplemental Terms Not Applicable.
-19.Commercially Sensitive Information Not applicable.
-20.Progress Reporting The Supplier shall attend progress meetings with the Buyer and provide the Buyer with a progress report at the times and in the format specified by the Buyer.
+The Supplier shall ensure that no person who discloses that he/she has a conviction that is relevant to the nature of the Contract, relevant to the work of the Buyer, or is of a type v.1.0 March 2022 Official Sensitive - Commercial ------------------ --------------------------------- otherwise advised by the Buyer (each such conviction a "Relevant Conviction"), or is found by the Supplier to have a Relevant Conviction (whether as a result of a police check, a Disclosure and Barring Service check or otherwise) is employed or engaged in the provision of any part of the Deliverables.
+17.Agreed Variations None 18.Supplemental Terms The supplier agrees to act in the spirit of the HM Government Japan Network Country Based Staff Handbook.
+The supplier will have set working hours and provisions for Leave during the course of the contract.
+These are set out in Schedule 1 - Specification.
+19. Commercially Sensitive Information See Supplier's Commercially Sensitive Information in Schedule 6 - Commercially Sensitive Information.
+20.Progress Reporting The Supplier shall attend the following progress meetings with the buyer: Quarterly progress discussion Weekly catch-up meetings The supplier shall prepare any documentation required to support the agenda of these meetings in advance.
+Progress reporting is set out in Schedule 1 - Specification.